btspoony/float-challenge/README.md

-# Emerald DAO FLOAT App
+# FLOAT Challenge App for Emerald DAO's FLOAT

 This repo contains the source code for Emerald City's FLOAT